-- Turn spigot or faucet off with a paper towel to prevent recontamination of hands.
+- Turn the spigot or faucet off with a paper towel to prevent recontamination of hands.

-- Gloves, wet-wipes, “waterless” hand sanitizers, or washing hands in the dishwater buckets or sanitizer are not substitutes for handwashing.
+- Gloves, wet wipes, “waterless” hand sanitizers, or sanitizers are not substitutes for handwashing.

 Wash all produce under running water before peeling, cutting or serving.

 - Wash using running, potable water and transport to market in clean covered containers to prepare on-site or wash on-site using water from the handwashing station.

 - To prevent splashing of water from the hand wash wastewater bucket or container, have a separate container to catch produce wastewater.